stephaneguerrier/pempi/README.md

 # `cape` Overview

-This R package provides an implementation of the ContionAl Prevalence Estimation (or `cape`) apporach proposed in *Accurate Prevalence Estimation for Emerging or Rare Infectious Diseases* by Stéphane Guerrier, Christoph Kuzmics and Maria-Pia Victoria-Feser (submitted manuscript available upon request).
+This R package provides an implementation of the ContionAl Prevalence Estimation (or `cape`) approach proposed in *Prevalence Estimation using Random and Non-Random Sample Information* by Stéphane Guerrier, Christoph Kuzmics and Maria-Pia Victoria-Feser (submitted manuscript available upon request).

 # Package installation